 What do they look like?

 The fruits are pod-like, growing two to three inches in length.
 The typical Bhut Jolokia ages from green to red, like most hot peppers.
 The pods themselves taper to a point – not as pronounced as the Trinidad Moruga Scorpion’s tail, but it’s there.
-And like other super-hots the skin tends takes on a wrinkled, pock-marked texture.
+And like other super-hots the skin takes on a wrinkled, pock-marked texture.
 Like all super-hots, there’s a danger to the look, like this is not something to be trifled with lightly.

 What do ghost peppers taste like?

 There is a flavor beyond the extreme spiciness, believe it or not.
 This chili has a slow-building heat, so you experience the flavor (for at least a few seconds) before the hammer drops.
 They have a sweet, fruity flavor typical of many super-hot peppers, but underneath it is a light smokiness as well.

 Of course, that all disappears once the heat builds (and lasts).
 At the end, the predominant take-away will be very painful spiciness that can last for 15 minutes or more.

 Are ghost peppers healthy?

 They are quite nutritious, like all hot peppers.
 But there’s a big catch.
 Because of their extreme heat, you eat less ghost pepper than other chilies in a sitting.
 This means you only get a fraction of the benefits compared to a pepper like the very eatable jalapeño.
 See our ghost pepper nutrition post to get a full breakdown.